contensis/contensis.github.io/docs-src/content-types/removing-fields-from-a-content-type.md

 # Removing fields from a content type
 The effect on removing a field from a content type will vary depending on the content types published state and wether any entries have been created.

-To remove a field from a content type, simply press the cross button on the field to remove it from the content type.
+With a content type open for editing simply press the cross button on the field to remove it from the content type.

 > **Published content type with entries**
 	When removing a field from a content type, its worth bearing in mind that the field may be in use by an entry.[^1]